 Amsden and Van der Hoeven (1996) estimate the response to the fall in real wages by two separate equations for output and employment.
 Unfortunately, their econometric approach is unclear.
 They appear to pool their data across countries and to use simple OLS estimation.
 In this case, the estimates produced by OLS are likely to be inconsistent.
 However, they also report standard Durbin-Watson statistics implying that estimation was undertaken on individual time series.
 In any case there is a clear advantage in pooling the data in this study.
-As Baltagi (1995, pp.3-7) points out, pooled (or panel) data estimation improves the efficiency of the estimates over those obtained from either cross-section or timeseries data by giving the researcher a large number of data points, increasing the degrees of freedom and decreasing the collinearity among explanatory variables.
+As Baltagi (1995, pp.3-7) points out, pooled (or panel) data estimation improves the efficiency of the estimates over those obtained from either cross-section or time-series data by giving the researcher a large number of data points, increasing the degrees of freedom and decreasing the collinearity among explanatory variables.
 In addition, panel data allows the researcher to control for unobserved effects which are specific either to the cross-sectional unit or to the time series unit.

-To an a week of a short the a strate the short of the short and the possibility of correlation between omitted variables and explanatory variables.
+Hsio (1986 p1-2) suggests that the major advantage of panel data sets over the time-series and cross-series is that it helps the researcher in resolving or reducing the possibility of correlation between omitted variables and explanatory variables.
 As one utilises information on both the intertemporal dynamics and the individuality of the entities investigated, she/he is better able to control for the effect of unobserved or missing variables.
-Same of Standar Site & Strender March 1.